 This is a game-changer not only for customer engagement on social media but also for customer service and sales (as these also happen via Instagram.)
 You can handle all inquiries on Instagram from one consolidated platform, without having to redirect your customers to another channel.
 (Which, let’s face it, was awkward at best and made your customers jump through unnecessary hoops instead of streamlining the experience.)

-More tools that help with social media engagement
+More tools that help with social media customer engagement

 The Social Inbox is not the only thing that will help you maintain and increase customer engagement on social.